latex3/babel/README.md

 ### Summary of latest changes
 ```
+25.15  (dev)
+       * Fix: import was not honored with lazy loading in some cases.
+       * Fix: Transforms where applied twice with \unhbox, which can
+         even raise a cryptic lua error.
+       * Improvements in the manual thanks to Barbara Beeton.

 24.14  2024-11-30
        * Now Harfbuzz is the default renderer with \babelfont in many
          (but not all) scripts (lua).